pecknigel/learning-resources/class-notes/dom-manipulation.md

 {% include_relative _back.md %}

-You’re browsing our [Class Notes](/class-notes) collection.
+You’re reading our [Class Notes](/class-notes) collection.
 It features summaries of important topics along with quality links to learn more.

 {% include page-status.html statusLevel="stable" %}